surbhir506/Basic_Card/README.md

 To view this project, simply open the `index.html` file in your web browser.
 You can also clone this repository to your local machine using the following command:

+git clone <repository-url>

+## Features

+- Responsive card design with CSS styling.
+- Hover effects on capsule elements and the "Read more" button.
+- Centered card layout for better presentation.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.